Risk 2210 A.D.: Territories

 Geographically, the map is nearly identical to the classic Risk map.
 It has the same forty-two territories as before, but they have somewhat different names; Greenland, for example, is now the Exiled States of America.
-There is a tendency for large territories to be given the name of a present-day microstate (Andorra, Djibouti, Hong Kong, and Lesotho).
+There is a tendency for large territories to be given the name of a present-day small state (Andorra, Djibouti, and Lesotho).
 Additionally, a few connections are removed from the Earth board that are present in classic Risk board; the picture shows that Egypt is the only African country to have a connection with Middle East.

 Thirteen water territories divided into five colonies and fourteen lunar territories divided into three colonies have been added.
 Similar to continental bonuses, if a player controls all the territories in a lunar or water colony at the beginning of their turn, they will receive additional MODs and energy that turn.

 The map changes each game: Before any units are placed, four Devastation markers are positioned randomly on the board.
 Those four territories are nuclear wastelands that are impassable and uninhabitable during the game.